 Graphic Design Basics

-Graphic design basics - a beginners guide to great design by Anne Ink.
-Great design is the first step to corporate success and building a successful brand that stands out in the marketplace.
-To accomplish this goal, start with your esthetic perspective, the elements of great design, then move to deciding how to incorporate them into your branding materials for corporate success.
+Graphic design basics is a beginners guide to great design by Anne Ink.
+Corporate success and building a successful brand that stands out in the marketplace hinges upon great graphic design.
+Start with discovery of your esthetic perspective, then use that information to guide your branding materials.

 Discover your aesthetic perspective and